lk340/pokeblox2/README.md

 ```

 ## Gameplay Implementation
 In order for the game to be playable, I use requestAnimationFrame, which recursively calls the *frameRate()* method.
-This method sets the frame rate for the game calls the *moveDown* method of the piece class, which moves the piece down one grid. requestAnimationFrame allows the game to constantly call the *moveDown()* method, and this is what allows the piece to fall in the board. cancelAnimationFrame was used to pause and end the game.
+This method sets the frame rate for the game by calling the *moveDown* method of the piece class, which moves the piece down one grid. requestAnimationFrame allows the game to constantly call the *moveDown()* method, and this is what allows the piece to fall in the board. cancelAnimationFrame was used to pause and end the game.

 Because requestAnimationFrame is relatively new, it isn't supported in all browsers, which is why I implemented the following code to make the game as accessible to as many browsers as possible: